bhoward/focsipedia/docs/fp/lambda.md

 Given a list $\ell$, $\textrm{ISNIL}\;\ell$ returns TRUE if the list is empty and FALSE otherwise.
 If $\ell$ is non-empty, then $\textrm{FIRST}\;\ell$ extracts its head and $\textrm{SECOND}\;\ell$ its tail.

-We may also use pairs to construct the promised function PRED.[^This version of the predecessor function was discovered by Stephen Kleene, reportedly while visiting the dentist.]
-Consider the function
+We may also use pairs to construct the promised function PRED.[^5] Consider the function
 $F\equiv\lambda p.\;\textrm{PAIR}\;(\textrm{SECOND}\;p)\;(\textrm{SUCC}\;(\textrm{SECOND}\;p))$.
 Then $F\;(\textrm{PAIR}\;m\;n)=\textrm{PAIR}(n, n+1)$.
 If you iterate $F$ a non-zero number $n$ times and apply it to $\textrm{PAIR}\;0\;0$, then the result will be $\textrm{PAIR}\;(n-1)\;n$ (prove this by induction on $n$).
 Therefore, we may define PRED as: